cosmo-sapien/bordoley.github.io/Resume.md

 * Extraordinary associative thinking skills deliver well thought of, innovative results.

 ## Experience
+*September, 2015 - Present* : **Faber Marble Inc., 3D Designer, 3D Sculptor** (Marble Showroom)

+* Created sculptures to be Created a collection of doors inspired by the unifying elements in the design languages of various ancient civilizations.
+Aimed to open new horizons in the understanding of aesthetic phenomenon, each door tricks the viewer both optically and contextually.
+The collection is titled "Doors of Perception".
+* Responsible for conceptualizing, engineering, 3D modeling, creating photo realistic renderings of door concepts and interviewing with the press about personal and project specific design philosophy.

 *October, 2014 - Present* : **Sur Doors, Lead Industrial Designer** (Security Doors)

 * Created a collection of doors inspired by the unifying elements in the design languages of various ancient civilizations.
 Aimed to open new horizons in the understanding of aesthetic phenomenon, each door tricks the viewer both optically and contextually.
 The collection is titled "Doors of Perception".